vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/package-process.md

 ### 8. Generate openAPIv3 schema and embed it in a package

 Follow the below mentioned steps to get started on generating openAPIv3 schema and specifying it in a package.
-This process works for both kinds of package, one which have sample values defined like csi, cpi and also for ones which don't like secretgen-controller, kapp-controller to name a few.
+This process works for both kinds of packages: one which have sample values defined like csi, cpi; also for ones which don't like secretgen-controller and kapp-controller to name a few.
 For packages which have sample values, assumption is sample-values directory exists under bundle directory.

 1. Create a schema file (`schema.yaml`) for given data values file.
 In ytt, before a Data Value can be used in a template, it must be declared.
 This is typically done via Data Values Schema